vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 Epigraphic sources attesting the worship of Siva . . . . .
 493 ´

 Early Sanskrit sources of liṅga worship . . . . . . . . . . . .
-496 The Pāśupatas¯utra and its commentary . . . . . . . . .
+496 The Pāśupatasūtra and its commentary . . . . . . . . .
 496

 The Mahābhārata . . . . . . . . . . . . . . . . . . . .
 496